SolaceDev/maas-docs-online/docs/group_concepts/gc_prepaid_subscriptions_concepts.rst

 Details
 ~~~~~~~
 Subscriptions are purchased for a set term, typically a year at a time (i.e. 12 months).
-At the beginning of every month, each active subscription is translated into the number of hours in the month for each given plan (for example, a month with 31 days translates to 744 hours).
+At the beginning of every month, each active subscription is translated into the number of hours in the month for each given service type (for example, a month with 31 days translates to 744 hours).

 Each PubSub+ Cloud messaging service uses hours while it is running, rounded up to the nearest hour.

-At the end of each month, the total number of service hours per plan are calculated.
+At the end of each month, the total number of service hours per type are calculated.
-Each active subscription for the month reduces the total hours used of the respective plan and the remainder is charged at on-demand rates.
+Each active subscription for the month reduces the total hours used of the respective service type and the remainder is charged at on-demand rates.

 Unused subscription service usage is not rolled over to the next month.